AP Exclusive: Allen has new publisher, memoir out Monday

 While Allen writes at length about his breakup with Farrow, he remembers warmly their films together, among them “Hannah and Her Sisters” and “Broadway Danny Rose,” and calls her an actress of versatility and depth.
 He also praises such longtime Allen defenders as Dick Cavett and Alec Baldwin and shares fond memories of Mel Brooks, Bette Midler and Neil Simon among others.

-The initial announcement of "Apropos of Nothing" came earlier this month, when Grand Central Publishing confirmed to The Associated Press that it would release his book April 7.
+The initial announcement of “Apropos of Nothing” came earlier this month, when Grand Central Publishing confirmed to The Associated Press that it would release his book April 7.
 But the news was met with quick and growing outrage, centered on allegations that Allen abused Dylan Farrow.
-Ronan Farrow, who shared the Pulitzer Prize with the New York Times for his New Yorker investigation into Harvey Weinstein, was enraged to learn that Allen's book was being published by the same parent company, Hachette Book Group. that released his "Catch and Kill."
+Ronan Farrow, who shared the Pulitzer Prize with the New York Times for his New Yorker investigation into Harvey Weinstein, was enraged to learn that Allen's book was being published by the same parent company, Hachette Book Group. that released his “Catch and Kill.”
 The acclaimed book further delved into the MeToo movement.
-Dozens of Hachette employees staged a walkout over the Allen book and Farrow, who gad ben working on "Catch and Kill" at the time Machete acquired Allen's memoir, said he would stop working with the publisher.
+Dozens of Hachette employees staged a walkout over the Allen book and Farrow, who had ben working on “Catch and Kill” at the time Hachette acquired Allen's memoir, said he would stop working with the publisher.

 Hachette canceled the release less than a week later, although Stephen King was among those questioning the decision as an infringement of free speech, writing on Twitter: "It’s who gets muzzled next that worries me.”